The-Grid-Data/TGS/tgs-004/doc/profiles.urlWhitepaper.md

 Specifications:

-Description: ```Link to the most recent copy of the whitepaper```

-Validation steps: ```The whitepaper is often a PDF, but it may instead be in Notion or Gitbook.
-It provides written details of the problem, solution, and possible technical architecture that the Profile provides.```
+Description: ```The URL of the Profile's most recent whitepaper or technical document outlining its technology, roadmap, and token economics.
+Use the root domain without "www" or "https://".```

+Validation steps: ```1.
+Check the Profile's website, blog, or documentation for links to its whitepaper or technical documents.
+2. Confirm the URL is the root domain and does not include "www" or "https://".
+3. Validate that the URL leads to a downloadable or web-hosted document in a standard format (e.g., PDF, HTML).```

 In DBD: ```True```

-Notes: ```This could be a copy that we host?
+Notes:: ```This could be a copy that we host?
 It may also be versioned!```